prashantsoni23/amazon-201/README.md

 # amazon-201
-This repository has all Apprenti 201 training related stuff
+This repository has all Apprenti 201 training related stuff written by Prashant Soni